kifumi/aqua-tutorials/INSTALL.md

-# Qiskit AQUA Tutorials
+# Qiskit Aqua Tutorials

 ## Guide for Installation and Setup

-### 1. Download the Qiskit AQUA Tutorials and Samples
+### 1. Download the Aqua Tutorials and Samples

 The easiest way is to [download](https://github.com/Qiskit/aqua-tutorials/archive/master.zip) the tutorials.
 Unzip the archive in the directory of your choice.